H2020-OpenModel/Public/Deliverable5.5/README.md

   The easiest option is to download a [static linux binary](https://download.lammps.org/static/).
 Alternatively, it can be compiled from the source code using `make` or `cmake` following the instructions [here](https://docs.lammps.org/Install.html).
 Note that the LAMMPS binary in the YAML scripts is called `lmp_23Jun22`.
 You can either create a symbolic link with that name to any other valid LAMMPS binary file, or replace the string `command: "lmp_23Jun22"` in the files [`workflow_nopipes.yaml`](./demo1/workflow_nopipes.yaml), [`workflow_1oteapi.yaml`](./demo1/workflow_1oteapi.yaml), and [`workflow_2oteapi.yaml`](./demo1/workflow_2oteapi.yaml) with the name of your local LAMMPS binary.

-* Clone the [OpenModel Public](https://github.com/H2020-OpenModel/Public) repository and install the python modules including `ontoflow`, `execflow`, and `oteapi-dlite`.
+* Clone the [OpenModel Public](https://github.com/H2020-OpenModel/Public) repository and install the python modules including `ontoflow` and `execflow`.
 Open a terminal and execute:
   ```bash
   git clone https://github.com/H2020-OpenModel/Public.git
   cd Public/Deliverable5.5
   pip install .
   ```
+NB!
+Until ExecFlow and OntoFlow have been made public it might be easier to just clone and pip install execflow and ontoflow separately before the step above.

   To avoid changing the names of local files stored in the repository, absolute paths with root `/tmp/Deliverable5.5` have been used.
 Independently from where your repository is stored, create the following link from a terminal:

   ```bash